vpik009/Women_in_Tech/README.md

 ## Forum

-Provides a submodule for users to share their thoughts/interests with other users.
+Provides a platform for users to share their thoughts/interests with other users.

 ## Admin Dashboard